dell-datascience/albertdellor/README.md

 - 📫 How to reach me **on LinkedIn**

-- ⚡ Fun fact **: I don't know everything, but I know where to find, assimilate and apply it**
+- ⚡ Fun fact **: I may not know everything, but I sure know where to find, assimilate and apply it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">